-My Internet Select Dynamic IP (DHCP) to obtain IP Address information Connection: automatically from your ISP.
-Select this option if your ISP does not

-Cable modem services.
+My Internet Select Dynamic IP (DHCP) to obtain IP Address information automatically from your ISP.
+Select this option if your ISP does not give Connection: you any IP numbers to use.
+This option is commonly used for Cable modem services.

-Host Name: The Host Name is optional but may be required by some ISPs.
+Host Name: The Host Name is optional but may be required by

+some ISPs.

-Use Unicasting: Check the box if you are having problems obtaining an IP address from your ISP.
+Use Unicasting: Check the box if you are having problems obtaining an your ISP.

+IP address from your ISP.

-DNS Addresses: Enter the Primary DNS server IP address assigned by your ISP.
+DNS Addresses: Enter the Primary DNS server IP address assigned by